ietf-wg-cellar/matroska-specification/codec_specs.md

 VobSubs consist of two files, the .idx containing information, and the .sub, containing the actual data.
 Only version 7 and newer of VobSubs files are supported.

-The line of the .idx file beginning with "id:" **SHOULD** be transformed into the appropriate Matroska track language element.
+The line of the .idx file beginning with "id:" **MUST** be transformed into the appropriate Matroska track language element.

 For each line of the .idx file containing a "timestamp:" and "filepos:" data is read from the appropriate position in the .sub file.
 This data consists of a MPEG program stream which in turn